 EARNINGS-JPMorgan profit boosted by bond trading, strong underwriting

-Oct 15 (Reuters) - JPMorgan Chase & Co JPM.N beat Wall Street estimates for quarterly profit by a wide margin on Tuesday, underpinned by strength in bond trading, underwriting and home lending revenue.
+Oct 15 (Reuters) - JPMorgan Chase & Co JPM.N reported an 8.4% rise in quarterly profit on Tuesday, driven by higher revenue from its bond trading business and gains in debt and equity underwriting.

-The bank's quarterly reports are closely watched for signs about the health of U.S. consumers and businesses as it is a major residential and commercial lender as well as an asset manager.

-Revenue at three of the bank's four main businesses rose.
-The only business to report a fall was commercial banking, where lower interest rates hampered results.

 Net income for the quarter ended Sept.
 30 was $9.08 billion, or $2.68 per share, compared with $8.38 billion, or $2.34 per share, a year ago.

-JPMorgan's results kick off the U.S. corporate earnings season and will be followed by Goldman Sachs Group Inc GS.N, Wells Fargo WFC.N and Citigroup Inc C.N later on Tuesday.
+JPMorgan's results usually kick off the U.S. corporate earnings season and are closely watched by investors for cues on the health of the economy.
+Goldman Sachs Group Inc GS.N, Wells Fargo WFC.N and Citigroup Inc C.N are expected to report results later in the day.

 (Reporting by Sweta Singh in Bengaluru and Elizabeth Dilts in New York Editing by Saumyadeb Chakrabarty)